Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot_v4/README.md

       "id": "161"
     },
     ```
-1. For the rest of the .bot file, you will need to fill in the keys, IDs, endpoints, and hostnames for each service if applicable.
-Much of this file was auto-created, so only add missing items to your .bot file.
+1. After your type dispatch and type qna objects have been pasted in, you will need to fill in the keys, IDs, endpoints, and hostnames for each service, if applicable.
-1. This sample uses Dispatch serviceIds 7, 8, 9, 10 (shown above) which are the IDs of the QnA objects in the .bot file.
-Be sure to change the Dispatch serviceIds to match your specific service IDs in your .bot file.
-Basically, all your knowledge base "id"s.
+1. This sample uses Dispatch serviceIds 7, 8, 9, 10 (shown above), which are the IDs of the QnA objects in the .bot file.
+Be sure to change the Dispatch serviceIds to match your specific IDs of your QnA Maker objects in your .bot file.
+They may differ.
+You can assign them any number you'd like, they are arbitrary, so long as the ones in the .bot file match the .dspatch ones.
+For instance, the StudyBiology knowledge base might have an ID of 5 in the .dispatch file, so then it should also be 5 in the .bot file.

 ## Run and test your bot